amaan14999/AIHub/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)

-# Atlan Frontend Task: AI/LLM Marketplace
+# AI/LLM Marketplace

 Link to the application: [AiHub](https://ai-hub-ten.vercel.app/)

 ## Introduction

 This is a simple web application that allows users to browse and search for AI/LLM models.
-The application is developed as a part of the Atlan Frontend Task.
 </br>
 The application is built using React and Tailwind CSS.